Cooperative: Utility cooperative

-A utility cooperative is a type of consumers' cooperative that is tasked with the delivery of a public utility such as electricity, water or telecommunications services to its members.
+A utility cooperative is a type of consumer cooperative that is tasked with the delivery of a public utility such as electricity, water or telecommunications services to its members.
 Profits are either reinvested into infrastructure or distributed to members in the form of "patronage" or "capital credits", which are essentially dividends paid on a member's investment into the cooperative.
 In the United States, many cooperatives were formed to provide rural electrical and telephone service as part of the New Deal.
 See Rural Utilities Service.

 In the case of electricity, cooperatives are generally either generation and transmission (G&T) co-ops that create and send power via the transmission grid or local distribution co-ops that gather electricity from a variety of sources and send it along to homes and businesses.

 In Tanzania, it has been proven that the cooperative method is helpful in water distribution.
 When the people are involved with their own water, they care more because the quality of their work has a direct effect on the quality of their water.